 This note is a kind of improvement over its earlier version at muwlgr.dreamwidth.org/48219.html .

-I created a Windows10 installation USB on a 64GB(57.7GiB) flash drive, where I still had >40GB of free space after copying lots of additional useful software and drivers there.
+I created a Windows10 installation media on a 64GB(57.7GiB) USB flash drive, where I still had >40GB of free space even after copying lots of additional useful software and drivers there.

-The USB contains EFI folder with all needed subfolders for UEFI/SecureBoot booting.
+The FAT32 volume contains EFI folder with all needed subfolders for UEFI/SecureBoot booting.

 As well it has some boot code for BIOS/CSM systems not supporting UEFI.